gregorriegler/mob-programming-rpg/session-notes/session-notes-template.md

     - well refined backlog item
     - new item - "follow the energy" - something else that can be coded by the mob
 - [ ] HH:30 **Code:** Get to coding by 30 min after the hour
+  - [ ] Modify Timer:
     - [ ] Everyone: turn on mob timer sounds 📣
     - [ ] Add "Retro" as the last participant in the timer
+    - [ ] Append "(Facilitor)" to the name of the participant who is facilitating
   - [ ] Code
   - [ ] 10m mid-session retro
   - [ ] More code